emguse/HumbleFS/README.md

 HumbleFS is a minimal, content-addressed filesystem experiment with a tiny HTTP API for storing and retrieving objects.

+## A gentle word before you try it

+HumbleFS is meant for small, local experiments.
+It shines when:

+- **ML PoCs**: Stashing training data or model artifacts locally, then fetching them through a simple HTTP API.
+- **CI/CD handoffs**: Parking build outputs or test artifacts temporarily so jobs can pass them along.
+- **Learning-by-building**: Getting hands-on with an S3-like API surface while keeping the implementation and verification local.

+Please keep in mind:

+- HumbleFS is **not** S3 compatible.
+The API shape and headers are familiar, but behaviors and features are different.
+- It will not scale to large data or heavy traffic.
+It is not designed for durability or high availability.
+- Data lives on your local filesystem.
+Reliability depends on your OS and storage, so loss is possible.

 ## Project layout

 - `humblefs/` — Python implementation.